iturdikulov/notes/Keyboard_shortcut.md

 > differs.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Keyboard_shortcut)</cite>

-Keyboard shortcuts are main driver of mouseless workflow.
+[[Touch_typing|Touch typing]] and keyboard shortcuts are main driver of mouseless workflow.
 In this note I describe the most used shortcuts in my workflow, each section except "Universal" is linked to a more detailed note.

-- TODO: mousless development book?

 ## Universal